normanormata/norma-normata/_pages/bd.md

 [Suggested forms for filing a written charge and for citing the accused to appear can be found on pages 169-70.]

-## Chapter IV
-The Trial of Judicial Cases
+## Chapter IV: The Trial of Judicial Cases
 A. Rules for Those Involved
 1. Regarding the Judicatory